FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Put it all together

-The last step is to put the geometric base elements together and bake a topological shape   *
+The last step is to put the geometric base elements together and bake a topological shape:

 ```python